SoftUni-Internal/interactive-content/RO/01-Arrays/08-Homework.md

 If the 2 items are different (the result of the compare function is not 0), return the result.

-If the two items are the same by the **main criteria** (the result of the compare function is 0), we need to compare by the **second criteria** and the result of that comparison is the result of the comparing function.
+If the two items are the same by the **main criteria** (the result of the compare function is 0), we need to compare by the **secondary criteria** and the result of that comparison is the result of the comparing function.

 You can learn more about `Array.sort()` [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort).

 [/task-description]
 [code-io /]